- The Yezidis

 Yezidi Communities in the United States and Canada

 Yezidis began arriving in the United States in the 1990s and currently have small settlements principally in the Mid-West and the East.
 Their largest settlement is currently in the city of Lincoln, Nebraska.
+They also have communities in Houston, Texas, Phoenix, Arizona, Seattle, Washington, and San Diego, California.

 There are small communities in London, Ontario and Saskatchewan as well.